Track and Field set for six-team scored competition in Tuscaloosa

 After serving six years as an assistant coach, two years as an associate head coach and two months as the interim head coach for the Nittany Lions, John Gondak was named head coach of Penn State cross country/track & field on Sept.
 17, 2014.
-Gondak's résumé while with the Blue and White - which can be matched by few middle distance mentors in the country - includes 19 First Team All-Americans, 22 Big Ten Champions, 20 Penn State records, four Big Ten Freshman of the Year honorees, five Penn Relays victories, and three sub-4:00 milers.
+Gondak's résumé while with the Blue and White - which can be matched by few middle distance mentors in the country - includes 19 first team All-Americans, 22 Big Ten Champions, 20 Penn State records, five Big Ten Freshman of the Year honorees, five Penn Relays victories, and three sub-4:00 milers.

 The Nittany Lion women's squad placed 13th at the 2011 NCAA Cross Country Championships - the highest finish in nearly two decades.
 In fact, the Nittany Lion women have enjoyed five-straight NCAA-qualifying performances in cross country, capturing top-15 standings on three out of five occasions.

 Individually, the Penn State women have captured two Big Ten Cross Country titles (Bridget Franek, 2009, and Caitlin Lane, 2011).
 The Penn State men have been represented in seven of the past eight years at the NCAA Cross Country Championships either by an individual or as a team, including four-time qualifier Vince McNally.

 During the 2013 season, Matt Fischer posted the highest finish at the Big Ten Cross Country Championships in school history (third) and placed fourth at the NCAA Mid-Atlantic Regional to qualify for the NCAA Cross Country Championships.
 At the 2013 NCAA Cross Country Championships, Fischer went onto finish 78th.